 We are working with patients and the public to design, develop and implement major transformation programmes.
 This involves improvements to services provided by our GPs and in the community, as well as to our hospitals so that patients receive the right care, in the right place, when they need it.

-As a clinically led programme, we are led by four Medical Directors:
+As a clinically led programme, we are led by three Medical Directors:

 Dr Mark Spencer

 Dr Mark Spencer is the clinical expert and lead for the programme.
 Mark has been GP and trainer in Acton since 1989 in a medium sized practice where he is now senior partner and maintains an interest in respiratory disease amongst others.
 He became involved in commissioning with an interest in Evidence Based Medicine via fundholding and was then in the leadership teams of PCG and then Ealing PCT where he was lead Clinical Director and PEC Chair before moving to give clinical input in NHS North West London.